sericaia/www/content/blogposts/20221024_dont-be-afraid-of-git-revert.md

     feat: adding a
 ```

-An important note is that the hashes of the commits changed, and that's also why Git is such a powerful tool.
+An important thing to note is that the hashes of the commits change, and that's also why Git is such a powerful tool.
 You can still go back in time if necessary and bring back the old commits.
-Explore [`git reflog` command](https://git-scm.com/docs/git-reflog), as it might give you an hint!
+Explore [`git reflog` command](https://git-scm.com/docs/git-reflog), as it might give you a hint!

 Note: any opinions expressed here are my own and do not represent my employer.